 In Shamanism, a Sacred Site is often another word for a cemetery.
 For as long as I can remember, I’ve always been able to pin point a burial ground just by the impressions I can pick up from the land.
 Of course, unless there’s a few tomb stones to validate the actual existence of a cemetery, it’s more a hunch than anything else.
 It’s not like I can start digging and prove my case…

 Today, we couldn’t park the car near the Cathedral because of construction.
-Just as we rounded the corner of the Place du Canada where much of the re-vamping was occurring, we noticed a large banner showing archaeological photos of remains recently discovered under the plaza of the Place du Canada where millions of people cross every year.
-It seems there was an old cemetery exactly where I felt it…
+Just as we rounded the corner of the Place du Canada where much of the re-vamping was occurring, we noticed a large banner showing archaeological photos of remains discovered under the plaza of the Place du Canada where millions of people cross every year.
+According to the data there was an old cemetery exactly where I felt it…

 For G and I, this kind of incident is what we call “Geo Dreaming.”
 Similar to Australian Aborigines we believe that the Earth or the land dreams or sings the stories of the living creatures; who settle on it.
-We’ve noticed through the last 15 years of exploring different cities in different countries, that “geology” tells a story.
+We’ve noticed through the last 15 years of exploring different cities in different countries, that “geology” holds memory.
 It’s almost as if the land remembers the wars, the love affairs, the droughts and the great empires; or maybe it inspires them…

-While visiting with traditional Wabanaki elders in Northern N.B. almost a decade ago, it was fascinating to hear all kinds of stories where rivers, mountains and valleys were personified with emotions and the ability to affect people.
+While visiting with traditional Wabanaki elders in Northern N.B. almost a decade ago, it was fascinating to hear all kinds of stories where rivers, mountains and valleys were personified with emotions; and the ability to communicate and affect people.
 Some rivers were said to be angry enough to kill.
-In Hawaii, Pele is not only a Volcano but the Goddess of Fire: Passionate, volatile and capricious.
+In Hawaii, Pele is not only a Volcano; but the Goddess of Fire: Passionate, volatile and capricious.
 People often refer to this Volcano as if it’s a person capable of conveying lessons and reprimand.

 Just as we passed the Cathedral, G brought back a story; which occurred in winter of 2006.
 I woke up from a dream that morning where EC, a Passamaquoddy deceased friend and teacher, asked me to go to the Cathedral of Marie Reine du Monde for 11:00 am.
 I remember sitting in the Church with no real idea of what to do next.
 Suddenly my cell phone rang and I had to step out to take the call.
 When I returned my winter gloves had been stolen.